Blog Fitness Upper Spine Stretches: How To Relieve Upper Back Pain And Stiffness

 • Warm Up

-Warming up is necessary as it helps prepare your body for physical activity and prevents injury (3).
+Warming up is helpful as it can help prepare your body for physical activity and may help reduce the risk of injury (3).

 • Stretch Slowly and Gently

 When stretching, it’s important to go slowly and gently at first.
 Don’t force your body into a stretch, but rather let it happen gradually.
-You should feel a mild pulling sensation, but no pain.
-If you feel pain, ease off the stretch or stop completely.
+You should feel a mild pulling sensation, but no discomfort.
+If you feel sharp discomfort, ease off the stretch or stop completely.

 • Hold Each Stretch